LachyTech/git-pshu/README.md

 Git Pshuuuu!
 ===============
-A fun alias for git push for fans of PriPara
+A fun git alias for fans of PriPara

 Installation
 ---------------